muan/site/_posts/2015-05-12-first-pull-request.md

 ---
 layout: post
-title: My First Pull Request (twbs/bootstrap!)
+title: My First Pull Request
 ---

-I think it'd be fun to share my first open source experience, and perhaps my story can encourage people to get into open source, so here goes!
+I still remember how hard it was to open my first pull request, but when I eventually did, it became probably one of the most rewarding things I've done.
+I wanted to share my story, in the hope of helping people getting over the first mental hurdle.

+@andrew built this handy tool for looking up your first public pull request, and mine was to Bootstrap!

 [![My first pull request as found on http://firstpr.me/#muan](/images/20150512-firstpr.png)](http://firstpr.me#muan)

-@andrew built this handy tool for looking up your first public pull request, and mine was to Bootstrap!
-I thought it was very gutsy of me trying for the first time *on Bootstrap*.
-Heh.

 ---

-At that time I was working in a 4-person startup where I was a designer and front-end developer.
+At the time, I was working in a 4-person startup where I was a designer and front-end developer.
 We weren't using the GitHub flow, instead we mainly just rebased all the things.
 Therefore I wasn't familiar with branching or the GitHub UI, I didn't even visit github.com for work, let alone participate in the open source community.

 We wanted all of our app's right-hand side tooltips to be one line, despite their length, so I added a workaround to override the max-width Bootstrap sets by default: